scramjetorg/platform-docs/samples/scraping/README.md

 The scraper takes URL and CSS ID selector as input parameters and returns data every second.

 To test this please use URL: https://www.timeanddate.com/worldclock/poland and ID: `#ct`.
 Scraper will connect to the website and read (scrap) the current time.
 Next, it returns this as a stream.
-As URL and ID are paramterised we can use other websites too.
+As URL and ID are parametrized we can use other websites too.
 For example, URL: https://time.is/ and ID: `#clock`

 ### Running